CANopenTerm/CANopenTerm/docs/getting-started.md

 installed.
 Simply open the cloned repository via `File -> Open -> Folder`.
 All required dependencies are fetched at compile time.

-#### Troubleshooting

-To compile the CMocka unit tests on Windows, the **Developer Mode** must be activated.
-CMocka wants to create a symbolic link, which is not possible on Windows without the required permissions.

-On Windows 11 you can enable it in the Windows Settings:

-`Windows Settings -> Update & Security -> For developers`

 ### Linux

 CANopenTerm can also be compiled on Linux with the included CMake